 Map Your Heartbreak

 How might heartbreak have affected your sense of place?
-This map reflects different experiences of heartbreak, from the classical Dido and Aeneas, to our contemporary artists.
-It also includes crowd-sourced entries to our project ‘Map Your Heartbreak’ - submissions could be the location of a national heartbreak, a family loss or a change in circumstances.
+This map reflects different experiences of heartbreak, from the classical Dido and Aeneas (Virgil) and Layla and Majnun (Nizami), to the contemporary artists featured in the Heartbreak exhibition.
+It also includes crowd-sourced entries from around the world- submissions which could be the location of a national heartbreak, a family loss or a change in circumstances.

 This interactive map consists of three layers.
-The first charts the journey of Dido and Aeneas in Virgil’s The Aeneid, and Leila and Majnun from Nizami’s poem.
-The second marks locations that are linked to the artists whose works are on show in the exhibition - their place of birth, a site that their work responds to.
+The first charts the journey of Dido and Aeneas in Virgil’s The Aeneid, and Leyla and Majnun from Nizami’s Khamsa.
+The second layer marks locations that are linked to the artists whose works are on show in the exhibition - their place of birth, or a site that their work responds to.
 The third layer is made up of sites of heartbreak that will be crowd sourced from visitors to the exhibition.

-Crowd sourced submissions to the project will feed an interactive map on RUYA MAPS’ website.
-All submissions will be anonymised and entries moderated.
+Crowd sourced submissions to the project feed an interactive map on RUYA MAPS’ website.
+All submissions are anonymous and entries moderated.
+You can also include a comment that tells the story surrounding what is a site of heartbreak for you.

 Follow @ruyamaps to see highlights from the project, or share your submission with the hashtag #MapYourHeartbreak.